The Postal Service Is Not Ready for November

 Despite these facts, states are still not adjusting their ballot receipt deadlines.

 And this is exactly what Donald Trump wants.

 He suggested that “only the votes that can be tallied on Election Day should count.”
 And as a recent Washington Post article pointed out, “Guess which key presidential swing states have such provisions invalidating ballots that arrive after Election Day?
 All of them do, with the exception of North Carolina.”

-This suggestion is a direct attack on our Four Pillars litigation, where we are fighting to replace Election Day receipt deadlines with postmarked by Election Day deadlines.
-We continue to insist that community groups be permitted to collect and deliver sealed mail ballots.
+This suggestion is a direct attack on my legal team’s Four Pillars litigation, where we are fighting to replace Election Day receipt deadlines with postmarked by Election Day deadlines.
+We continue to insist that community groups be permitted to collect and deliver sealed mail-in ballots.
 Without these changes, we have a system that will disenfranchise large numbers of voters.
 Trump recognizes this and it is why he is doing everything in his power to run the Postal Service into the ground.

 The mounting crisis facing the USPS is just another layer of Trump’s voter suppression strategy.
-We already know that Trump believes that our three dozen voting rights cases—all aimed at protecting voters and voting rights in 2020—are the greatest threat to his reelection.
+We already know that Trump believes that my team’s three dozen voting rights cases — all aimed at protecting voters and voting rights in 2020 — are the greatest threat to his reelection.
 As he recently said, “My biggest risk is that we don’t win lawsuits.
 We have many lawsuits going all over.
 And if we don’t win those lawsuits, I think — I think it puts the election at risk.”

 We must win these lawsuits, because this November, Democracy is on the Docket.